GradientSpaces/HouseTour/README.md

 You can download the pretrained models from the following link:
 **[gradient-spaces/HouseTour](https://huggingface.co/gradient-spaces/HouseTour)**

-You can use the Hugging Face `transformers` library to automatically download and load the weights into `./checkpoints/`:
+You can use the Hugging Face `huggingface_hub` library to automatically download the weights into `./checkpoints/`:

 ```python
 from huggingface_hub import snapshot_download